furyuri/esmemidnight/index.md

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-title: Sacred Tarot Reading & Astrology Consultation
+title: Sacred Tarot & Astrology Consultation
 layout: home
 description: "Esme Midnight Katzen, professional tarot reader in Portland, Oregon.
 Lover of hermetic arts, magic and astrology By the grace of the ancestors, there go I."
 ---